Ruben9922/rubendougall.co.uk/tutorials/java/setup.md

 In Explorer, go to `C:\Program Files\Java\` (or wherever you installed Java).
 There should be a folder whose name is of the form `jdk1.X.X_XXX`.
 Make a note of this path (on my PC it's `C:\Program Files\Java\jdk1.8.0_121`).

 Now in Control Panel, go to <i>System and Security</i> &gt; <i>System</i>.
 Then click <i>Advanced system settings</i> on the left pane.
 In the <i>Advanced</i> tab, click the <i>Environment Variables...</i> button at the bottom.
 Another window should appear.
 Under your user variables, create a new variable with `JAVA_HOME` as the name and the path you found a moment ago as the value.

+To make sure it's working correctly, try running `java` and `javac` in the command prompt.
+If you get a help message detailing the command usage, it's working!
+If you get an error relating to the command not being recognised, the environment variable may not be set up correctly.